-Adopting the model data security law positions state regulators as proactive in addressing cyber threats.
+Adopting the model data security law positions state regulators as proactive in addressing cyber threats and provides clear authority when examining and enforcing data security standards.
 It aligns state regulators with federal standards, leveraging the FTC Safeguards Rule to reduce the regulatory burden for industry participants.
 By monitoring the implementation and adherence to the standards, state regulators strengthen their regulatory oversight, contributing to a safer financial environment for all stakeholders.